FIBA AfroBasket 2021

 FIBA AfroBasket 2021 was the 30th edition of the FIBA AfroBasket, a men's basketball continental championship of Africa.
 The tournament was hosted by Rwanda for the first time.
 It was originally scheduled to take place between 17 and 29 August 2021, but it was moved back a week due to the COVID-19 pandemic, to 24 August to 5 September 2021.

 The tournament featured 16 teams, with South Sudan debuting at the AfroBasket stage.
 Tunisia was the defending champion, having won the 2017 tournament and they defended their title with a final win over Ivory Coast, while Senegal won the bronze medal.

 Host selection

 In June 2019, FIBA Africa announced that Rwanda hosts the 2021 FIBA AfroBasket outbesting the bids of Senegal, Ivory Coast, and DR Congo.

 Venue

 The entire tournament was hosted at the Kigali Arena, which was opened in August 2019.
 It is also the biggest indoor arena in East Africa.

 Qualification

 The qualification started in 2020, with nine teams participating in the pre-qualifiers, including the four eliminated teams from the 2019 World Cup African Qualifiers.
-The hosts Rwanda qualiied directly to the AfroBasket 2021.
+The hosts Rwanda qualified directly to the AfroBasket 2021.